MoniFarsang/MoniFarsang.github.io/index.md

 [[Science Outreach](https://www.tuwien.at/alle-news/news/das-war-die-lange-nacht-der-forschung-2024) - May 2024] Presented my research at the Lange Nacht der Forschung 2024.
 Vienna, Austria.

-[[F1/10th Grand Prix](https://www.tuwien.at/inf/scuderia-segfault/news-detail/15th-grand-prix/) - May 2024]  Our team (Scuderia Segfault) won 4th place at the 15th F1TENTH Autonomous Grand Prix at ICRA 2024.
+[[RoboRacer Grand Prix](https://www.tuwien.at/inf/scuderia-segfault/news-detail/15th-grand-prix/) - May 2024]  Our team (Scuderia Segfault) won 4th place at the 15th RoboRacer Autonomous Grand Prix at ICRA 2024.
 Yokohama, Japan.

 [[Oral Presentation](https://doi.org/10.1109/ICRA57147.2024.10611016) - May 2024] "Learning with Chemical versus Electrical Synapses - Does it Make a Difference?" at ICRA 2024.
 Yokohama, Japan.